shengfeng-yang/shengfeng-yang.github.io/_pages/research_robotics.md

 <a href="https://shengfeng-yang.github.io/aloha-gamepad/" style="font-size: 18px; font-weight: bold;">Leader-Free Mobile ALOHA: Gamepad-IK Teleoperation and VLA Fine-Tuning for Laboratory Manipulation</a>

-A leader-arm-free teleoperation system that uses a standard gamepad with inverse kinematics to control the full Mobile ALOHA platform—both bimanual arms and the mobile base.
+A leader-arm-free teleoperation system that uses a standard gamepad with inverse kinematics (IK) to control the full Mobile ALOHA platform—both bimanual arms and the mobile base.

 <a href="https://shengfeng-yang.github.io/real2sim2FEA/" style="font-size: 18px; font-weight: bold;">Real2Sim2FEA: From Robot Task Data to Structural Load Spectra
 </a>